advra/grpc-vcpkg-boilerplate-example/README.md

 ```

 ### 1.4 Configure CMake
-Skip this if you already have system cmake installed.
-By default ubuntu comes with an older version so you may need to install it. vcpkg downloads cmake for you, but you will need to modify and export the `PATH` variable (as shown below).
-If you do not have CMake installed you can download the appropriate binaries from ['cmake's download page'](https://cmake.org/download/).
-If running this setup from an OS other than Linux, Windows or OSX then you will need to compile from source for your OS ['read more'](https://cmake.org/install/).
+OPTIONAL: Skip this if you already have system cmake installed.

+By default ubuntu / raspbian and other OS may come with an older version of CMake so you may need to upgrade.
+Vcpkg downloads Cmake for you but you will need to add it to your `$PATH` as shown below.
+If you do not have CMake installed you can download the appropriate binaries from [Cmake's download page](https://cmake.org/download/).
+If running this setup from an OS other than Linux, Windows or OSX then you will need to either download the binaries or compile from source with yoru appropriate OS [(Read More)](https://cmake.org/install/).

-Note: Ensure to export the correct version of cmake, this will only export version 3.17.2
+Note: Replace XX to your version of CMake!
+The path below may change depending on the file binary you downloaded/compiled.
 ```
-export PATH=$PATH:$HOME/vcpkg/downloads/tools/cmake-3.17.2-linux/cmake-3.17.2-Linux-x86_64/bin
+export PATH=$PATH:$HOME/vcpkg/downloads/tools/cmake-X.X.X-linux/cmake-X.X.X-Linux-x86_64/bin
 ```

 ## 2. Compile
-This package assumes you have `vcpkg` located at your `$HOME/vcpkg`.
-If it is located somewhere else in your system then set `VCPKG_HOME` to match the same install path for line 3 in the CMakeLists.txt file as shown:
+Update `$VCPKG_HOME` defined in the CMakelist.txt (located at the root) to match the location you installed VCPKG to.
 ```
 set (VCPKG_HOME "$ENV{HOME}/vcpkg")
 ```
-Once the `VCPKG_HOME` variable is set, we can then build the project and pas the `DCMAKE_TOOLCHAIN_FILE` direction pointing to our VCPKG's cmake previously installed.
+Once set we can then build the project and pass the `DCMAKE_TOOLCHAIN_FILE` direction pointing to our VCPKG's cmake previously installed.
 Note: For windows users you may need to set the following: `-DVCPKG_TARGET_TRIPLET=x86-windows`
 ```
 mkdir build && cd build
 cmake .. -DCMAKE_TOOLCHAIN_FILE=/home/aa/vcpkg/scripts/buildsystems/vcpkg.cmake